 - 1. Midwest Dairy hereby certifies that it is a "qualified program" within the meaning of Neb.
 Rev. Stat. § 2-3949. - 2.
-The term of the Agreement shall be from July 1, 2019, through June 30, 2020.
+The term of the Agreement shall be from July 1, 2020, through June 30, 2021. - 3.
+The relationship of the Board and Midwest Dairy under this Agreement shall be that of principal and independent contractor.
+It is understood by both the Board and Midwest Dairy that Midwest Dairy is not an employee or agent of the Board and it is understood that the Board assumes no responsibility beyond those specifically stated in this Agreement.